YonatanKof/wwape-next/content/design/all-seeing-nights.md

 tags: ['Creative']
 ---

-Polluting the night skys – A collage of lights poles and a megaphone
+Polluting the night skys

-![A collage of lights poles and a megaphone](/designs/all-seeing-nights/all-seeing-nights.webp)
+![A collage of lights poles and a megaphone](/designs/all-seeing-nights/all-seeing-nights.webp) *A collage of lights poles and a megaphone*